w3c/wai-coga/guide/helpful/complex-information.md

 ## User Story

-- I can understand complex content as contextually-relevant graphs, pictures and tables are provided to supplement it
+<blockquote class="pull">I can understand complex content as contextually-relevant graphs, pictures and tables are provided to supplement it</blockquote>

 ## What To Do